 Apify offers a managed service for custom web scrapers.
 They have an open-source SDK and many of their clients use it to create and operate their web scrapers, also known as “actors.”

-Actors enable users to quickly collect data for common use cases.
-Teams can manage their own scraping projects on the platform or to opt for a fully managed service.
+Actors enable users to collect data for everyday use cases quickly.
+Teams can manage their own scraping projects on the platform or opt for a fully managed service.

 Best for: Tech-savvy teams and startups that want a high degree of control over their data extraction processes.